 What is the Grand Business Challenge in Digital Health?

-The Grand Business Challenge in Digital Health is a two-day Challenge that will bring teams of MBA students from all over the world together to showcase their ideas on how information technology could influence and transform global healthcare to create value for the world.
-Teams of full-time students from the world’s leading MBA programs will come together to offer insights to executives from leading IT and healthcare firms.
+The Grand Business Challenge in Digital Health is a two-day Challenge that will bring teams of Graduate students from all over the world together to showcase their ideas on how information technology could influence and transform global healthcare to create value for the world.
+Teams of full-time students from some of the best schools in the United States will come together to offer insights to executives from leading IT and healthcare firms.

 Who can participate?

-The Second Annual Grand Business Challenge in Digital Health is an invitation only competition consisting of full-time MBA students from business schools throughout the world.
+The 5th Annual Grand Business Challenge in Digital Health is an invitation only competition consisting of Graduate students from the top institutions in the U.S.

 When will the Grand Business Challenge in Digital Health be held?

 The Grand Business Challenge in Digital Health will be held at the Boston University School of Management on March 22-23, 2018.